Investin-pro/Investin_docs/docs/manager.md

 ### Management fee

-A fixed 1% management fees has been set in the smart contracts which managers can collect when they move the funds from router to their fund contracts.
-This amount will be shown on manager dashboard interface.
+A fixed 1% management fees has been set in the smart contracts which managers can collect when they move the funds from the initial router vault to their fund contracts.
+This amount is intended to compensate the Manager for the costs borne from transaction fees.
+This fee can be collected from the Manager Dashboard.

 <!-- ### Swap fee